 Ms. Le Thi Nga (village 4, Phu Son commune), an athlete participating in the stick pushing competition, said: Stick pushing is a folk game loved by local people, preserved in daily life, organized in competitions during festivals and Tet holidays.
-Therefore, participating in the stick pushing competition at the Festival, I and the members of Phu Son commune do not focus on winning or losing but wish to interact with other teams to preserve the customs, practices, and good cultural activities of our people in the early days of spring...
+Therefore, participating in the stick pushing competition at the Festival, I and the members of Phu Son commune do not focus on winning or losing but wish to exchange with other teams to together preserve the customs, practices, and good cultural activities of our people in the early days of spring...

-Dinh Viet Anh, a 9C student at Xich Tho Secondary School, said: This is the first time I have participated in the Festival and the stilt walking competition of Xich Tho commune.
+Dinh Viet Anh, a 9C student at Xich Tho Secondary School, said: This is the first time I have participated in the Festival and stilt walking competition of Xich Tho commune.
 Having met and interacted with uncles, aunts, brothers, sisters and friends, I am very happy because I have learned more about the unique traditional culture of the nation.
-In the locality, I have witnessed grandmothers and mothers walking on stilts and have been taught by the grandmothers in the neighborhood, so I really like this subject...
+In the locality, I witnessed grandmothers and mothers walking on stilts and was taught by the grandmothers in the neighborhood, so I really like this subject...

-This year's Nho Quan District Ethnic Culture and Sports Festival was held from March 1 to March 3 at Cuc Phuong Commune Stadium with the theme "Nho Quan - A place of convergence and spread".
+This year's Nho Quan District Ethnic Culture and Sports Festival was held from March 1 to 3 at Cuc Phuong Commune Stadium with the theme "Nho Quan - A place of convergence and spread".

 We hope that through the participation of members of art and sports clubs in the Festival, we will contribute to spreading and preserving the traditional cultural values of ethnic groups in Nho Quan district...